To keep everyone on our platform safe, we have:

 When you create a new listing, you’ll enter your car’s vehicle identification number (VIN).
 We use this number to help us better identify vehicles that may have a safety concern.
 If we find an open safety recall on your vehicle, we’ll show you the recall information in the listing flow.
 You won’t be able to complete your listing.
 But once you fix the problem, you can finish listing your car.

 California law requires car owners who take part in car sharing to fix any open safety recalls on their vehicles to legally be allowed to share them.
 Maryland law requires car owners who create a new listing on Turo to submit their VIN.
 It requires Turo to restrict new Maryland listings that have an open safety recall.

 - If your car has a safety recall, contact your local dealership to get it fixed free of charge.

-- Your dealership will register the repair with the National Highway Transportation Safety Administration (NHTSA), and your vehicle’s status will be updated in their database and in the CARFAX recall database.
+- Your dealership will register the repair with the National Highway Transportation Safety Administration (NHTSA).
+Your vehicle’s status will be updated in their database and in the CARFAX recall database.

-- Once we receive word from the NHTSA, your vehicle will automatically have the restriction lifted, and you can continue with listing your car.
+- Once we receive word from the CARFAX recall database, we’ll notify you and lift the restriction on your car.

-- We’re unable to speed up that process and unable to allow your vehicle to be listed until the recall database indicates that you’ve resolved the issue with your car.
+- We can’t speed up this process.
+And we can’t let you list your vehicle until the CARFAX recall database shows you’ve resolved your car’s issue.
 State regulatory requirements prohibit any exceptions to this policy.